cloud-native-toolkit/site-developer-guide/docs/reference/cli.md

 ### Prerequisite tools

-Some of the commands provided by the IGC CLI orchestrate interactions between other CLIs.
-To get started please install the [prerequisite tools](/getting-started/prereqs), in particular:
+Some of the commands provided by the Toolkit CLI orchestrate interactions between other CLIs.
+To get started please install the [prerequisite tools](../learning/dev-setup.md){: target=_blank}, in particular:

 - The Kubernetes CLI
 - The Red Hat OpenShift CLI